 Men who have sex with men (MSM) and HIV

 There are 427,000 men who have sex with men in India, and 4.3% are living with HIV.14

 The legal status of same-sex conduct in India has fluctuated in recent years.
-In December 2013, India's Supreme Court re-criminalised adult consensual same sex sexual conduct after the Delhi High Court decriminalised it in 2009.
-This has raised fears about access to HIV prevention and treatment for men who have sex with men.17 18 However, in February 2016, India’s Supreme Court announced a review of the 2013 decision.19
+In December 2013, India's Supreme Court re-criminalised adult consensual same-sex sexual conduct, after the Delhi High Court had decriminalised it in 2009.
+This raised fears about access to HIV prevention and treatment for men who have sex with men.17 18 However, in February 2016, India’s Supreme Court announced a review of the 2013 decision.19

 Hijras/transgender people and HIV